 Snowmaking - Mount Sunapee is permitted by the New Hampshire - Department of Environmental Services to withdraw up to 258 million gallons of water from Lake Sunapee for snowmaking purposes during the winter season.
-Water withdrawals during the 2010-2011 winter season were approximately 160 million gallons.
-The average over the last five (5) years is 150 million gallons annually.
+Due to the unseasonably mild 2011-12 winter, water withdrawals for this winter season are estimated to be less than the 150 million gallon average for the previous five years.